herbsjs/herbs/.github/CONTRIBUTING.md

 - Create a branch with a name that identifies the user and nature of the changes (similar to `user/branch-purpose`)
 - Open a pull request

+## Labels for PR's and Issues

+ We have a [list of labels](https://github.com/herbsjs/herbs/labels) that are used inside items and pull requests, please read and respect those labels.

 ## Resources